-This Tour is one of our shorter Ho Chi Minh Trail tours in Laos.
+This Dirt Bike Tour is one of our shorter Ho Chi Minh Trail tours in Laos.
 We designed it for you to see a small section of countryside that was once, a huge network of trails.
 A tour to give you some idea of what the trail looked like back in the war days, some of its gone now but the newer roads follow the original trails.
-The History stays wherever ride, reminders of the war are all around, some great riding to be had as we make our way along the trails, through the stunning countryside of Laos.
+The History stay’s wherever we ride, reminders of the war are all around.
+Some truly great riding to be had as we make our way along the trails, through the stunning countryside of Laos.

 Honda CRF 250L